BCDLABILLINOIS/fcoianalysis/README.md

 # fcoianalysis
-basic code for different fcoi analyses of infant fNIRS data reported in under review manuscript
+Basic code for different fixed array and fcoi analyses of infant fNIRS data reported in under review manuscript